 The Upjohn Institute plays a leading role in research and evaluation activities surrounding the Kalamazoo Promise and the national movement to create place-based scholarship programs.
 Since the announcement of the Kalamazoo Promise in 2005, dozens of communities around the nation have created their own place-based scholarship programs.

-For a map showing the location of these programs, click here
+For a map showing the location of Promise programs, click here.

 The Kalamazoo Promise